This £54 saving on the AirPods pro is an absolute steal

 Apple AirPods pro with MagSafe charging case: Was £239, now £185, Amazon.co.uk

 When we’re not in the middle of a big sales event, the Apple AirPods pro can be a pretty pricey purchase.
-But in Amazon’s Black Friday Week sale, you can snap them up for a fraction of the cost.
+But in Amazon’s Cyber Monday sale, you can snap them up for a fraction of the cost.

 In our review of the earbuds, our tester said they “are a high-end pair of earphones that are difficult to find much fault in”.
 They have a similar design to the original AirPods (was £119, now £99, Amazon.co.uk), but have smaller stems, so don’t stick out of your lugholes so obtrusively.
 They feature Apple’s signature glossy white finish but come with three different sized silicone eartips, so you can find the perfect fit for you.